 The hotel Maritim is an antique and stylish hotel with all the amenities; spa and gym, retail shop, salon, eating place, bar, smoking room, night time club, chocolate shop, even a simulated golfing room.
 My room looks effortlessly German.
-There’s a tub with a single sink and small bathe.
+There’s a tub with a single sink and a small bath.
 The sitting place includes a marble table with 2 small chairs.
-2 night time stands and a single bed wearing crisp white linen crowned with a tender white duvet is the bedroom, along with a matching chair and desk with a well-stocked refrigerator below.
+2 nighttime stands, and a single bed wearing crisp white linen crowned with a tender white duvet in the bedroom, along with a matching chair and desk with a well-stocked refrigerator below.
 The Germans are very green, no longer overly indulgent, except for on the subject of food and drink.

 After 14 hours of sleep, I arose, very hungry, to a dreary and biting cold day.
 Another flight attendant and I struck out to find something to devour.
 The resort is centrally positioned in this city of 200,000 human beings.
 The train station is across the street, handy for purchasing to Berlin, an hour and 15 minutes away.
 We’re heading to the purchasing district simply around the corner, a no-cars pedestrian road on foot blend of affordably priced retail shops, rapid food eateries, candy shops, and pastry cafes.

 Up ahead, there seems to be a flurry of the hobby, so we walk toward it.
 It looks to be a town square.
 There’s a big tree at the beginning of it.
 Oh, look.
 It’s a Christmas tree, a stay one, with a choo-choo train full of smiling kids going round and round.
 The tree should be 25 feet tall.
 How beautiful.
 What?
 Do I hear bells ringing?
 Yes, I do.
 I odor roasted nuts additionally, and gingerbread.
 Oh, my!
 To our tickled pink marvel, we have walked into a German Christmas Market.